Ehden is an excellent choice for culture, nature and food enthusiasts. Here are ten ways to spend a weekend in this quaint picturesque town.

 2. Know its heroes

-Yousef Bek Karam (May 5, 1823 – April 7, 1889), whose statue can be seen in front of the St. Georges church, was a Lebanese leader who led the nationalist effort against the Ottoman Empire.
+Yousef Bek Karam (May 5, 1823 – April 7, 1889), whose statue can be seen in front of the St. Georges church, and body is kept in a glass box inside the church, was a Lebanese leader who led the nationalist effort against the Ottoman Empire.
 He was an early advocate of forming a united world assembly that would protect the rights of small nations.
 He was also a champion of human rights, justice and freedom.
 He fought against tyranny, human rights abuses and social discrimination.
 Due to his high ethical standards, he refused to live the life of opulence and luxury.

 Another local hero is Patriarch Estephan II Boutros El Douaihy.
 He was the Patriarch of the Maronite Church from 1670 to 1704 and is considered one of the major Lebanese historians of the 17th century.
 Douaihy strongly believed in the social importance of education and science.
 He pursued a successful policy of sending as many Maronites to Rome as possible, in orderfor them to return to their villages and raise the level of education.
 Douaihy established a college in Aleppo, which became the basis for the development of renewed monastic orders.